akash-network/docs/econ/01-intro.md

 An order is created in the order book (upon acceptance by a validator).

 The provider(s) that match all the requirements of the order then place a bid by competing on price using a `SubmitFulfillment` transaction.
-The provider that bids for lowest amount on the `Order` wins upon which a `Lease` is created between the tenant and the provider for the order.
+The provider that bids the lowest amount on the `Order` wins, upon which a `Lease` is created between the tenant and the provider for the order.